Don’t Double Wash Your Dishes: Save Water, Energy, and Time by Skipping the Pre-Rinse

 2. Load Properly

-3. Use the Right Detergent
+3. Use Quality Detergent

 4. Run Full Loads